SUPPORTING FOUNDERS IN THE GROWTH STAGE OF THEIR VENTURES

 Throughout the program and beyond, our extended team serves the Fellows and growing Alumni community in a range of ways, including counsel on organizational development, introductions to potential board members, financial partners, and key hires, and prayer during difficult decisions.

 Each Accelerator program is customized to the needs of the Fellows and the areas of expertise of the mentors.
 We leverage over 150 topics to create talks, workshops, and breakouts during our retreats.
 Every component of the program — whether it’s about leadership, strategy, or execution — is designed to explore the redemptive edge of the topic.
+Sample topics include:

 The Fellow experience is designed toward venture and founder-specific needs and opportunities, while also providing as many meaningful interactions with peers, mentors, and core team members within our limited time together.
 The in-person gatherings in New York and San Francisco are fast-paced and fully-scheduled.
 Fellows leave the in-person gatherings with fresh ideas, practical templates and tools, new relationships, and actionable feedback.